-Cher and Sonny Bono, who found fame singing "I Got You Babe" to each other in 1965, will always be one of the 20th century's most iconic couples.
+Cher and Sonny Bono, who found fame singing "I Got You Babe" to each other in 1965, are one of the 20th century's most iconic couples.
 However, their relationship was uniquely complicated.
 Not only was Cher just 16 when they met, nearly 12 years younger than Sonny, but their family life also became inextricably entwined with their careers.
 And even after their divorce, they shared a powerful history that Cher honored following Sonny's death in 1998.

-Sonny and Cher's relationship started out as platonic
+Sonny and Cher's relationship started out platonic

 When Cher and Sonny first met in 1963, she was 16, while he was 27 and married (he and his first wife were separated).
 At the time, Sonny was interested Cher's friend, not her.
 But from the beginning, they had a connection.
 "Everyone just disappeared," when she first laid eyes on Sonny, Cher told Elle in 2018.
 "He was the most unusual person I’d ever seen."